TransitNow/voice-assistant-shortcut-wearos/readme.md

 - If you have multiple voice assistants installed (like Alexa), you will be prompted to select one.
 Select Google Assistant Go.

 ## Alternative voice assistants
 I actually prefer to use [Alexa for Wear OS](https://www.apkmirror.com/apk/amazon-mobile-llc/amazon-alexa-for-smart-watches-wear-os/) instead.
 It doesn't require this app to be installed.
 You simply sideload (install) the apk and it works out of the box.
+However, Alexa is VERY SLOW to load initially, so I tend to assign Google Assistant Go as my default voice assistant in the end.
 It's odd that Alexa for Wear OS is not available on the Play Store.
 Unfortunately, you cannot sideload the official Assistant apk for Wear OS (it's not compatible with the TWP3/5).

 ## Getting rid of the blue banner